kidbomb/kidbomb.github.io/index.md

 Hello!

-I'm a developer from Porto Alegre with the following interests:
+I'm a software developer from Porto Alegre with the following interests in mind:

  * Cryptography
    * Identity management